HamadJaved69/csv-data-manager/README.md

 ## Sample Data

-The application includes a sample CSV file (`public/sample-data.csv`) with employee data for testing purposes.
+The application includes a sample CSV file (`public/sample-data.csv`) with dummy data for testing purposes.

 ## Browser Support